mytutran/ReadmeDemo/README.md

 ### Getting Started
 This is a basic HTML / CSS / JavaScript build.
-If you don't know what any of these are, start here: www.mozilla.com
+If you don't know what any of these are, start here: [Mozilla Developer Network](https://developer.mozilla.org/en-US/)

 Clone this to the location of your choice, open in your favorite editor and start working!